COVID-19 pandemic in Portugal: Information access

-Information about the ongoing COVID-19 pandemic in the country is hosted on the DGS home website.
+Information about the COVID-19 pandemic in the country is hosted on the DGS home website.
 However, due to the severity of the pandemic a separate website was created dedicated specifically to coronavirus information and updates under the Portuguese Ministry of Health.
 Another governmental website was later created to deal with more generic information explaining the emergency status, public information and exceptional measures to help business.

 The Ministry of Health provides a web page with information for the public about different areas, including brochures, orientation and guidance for different activity sectors, how to deal with self-isolation, and quarantine games for children.
 As an example there are several Portuguese food recipes with canned food.

 Hospitals for COVID-19

 The following is a list of the front line COVID-19 hospitals.

 Fiscal Policy Response

 In 2020, Portugal allocated €600 million per month to financial support for workers furloughed by their employers.
 Roughly €1.3 billion were allocated to incentivize a gradual reopening and return to economic activity, and €13 billion in lines of credit were extended to small and mid-size businesses.
 Tax and Social Security Contribution deferrals totaling €7.9 billion for companies and employees were enacted.
 The APOIAR Program was introduced, extending €.8 billion in loans to small businesses.
 As of March 12, an additional €296 million were allocated to improving the capacity of the National Health System.

 The 2021 budget includes extension of support for businesses, including assistance with non-housing rents for some firms, with subsidies of up to 50% of rent being granted.
 Large companies in sectors of the economy hurt by the pandemic, namely the tourism sector, received €750 billion in loans and subsidies.
 On August 2, 2021, support available for businesses forced to remain closed via the APOIAR program was increased, with small businesses whose income declined by more than 50% being eligible for €41,250 in financial support.
 Moreover, a moratorium on repayment of business loans lasting six months was enacted, and subsequently extended until September 2021.
 In April, Portugal presented the Recovery and Resiliency Plan to the European commission, including €14 billion in grants and €2.7 billion in loans.
 The European Commission approved Portugal's Recovery and Resilience plan, adopting a positive assessment of the plan.
 As of May, the Portuguese government has announced a €6 billion plan to reactivate the tourism industry.